Riccati-ZORO: An efficient algorithm for heuristic online optimization of internal feedback laws in robust and stochastic model predictive control: Introduction

 Several algorithms exploit the specific structure of \eqref{ocp:rob}.
-For the case of ellipsoidal tubes, this generally results in a reduction of complexity per iteration from $\bigO(n_x^6)$ to $\bigO(n_x^3)$, compared to using a standard OCP solver.
-In \cite{Zanelli2021}, ZORO (zero-order robust optimization) is proposed for the case of predesigned feedback gains.
-As a zero-order method, ZORO converges in general to a feasible point in the neighborhood of an exact solution \cite{Zanelli2021}.
-Convergence to the exact solution can be recovered via appropriate gradient corrections \cite{Feng2020}.
-A high-performance implementation of ZORO in \texttt{acados} \cite{Verschueren2021} is presented in \cite{Frey2024}.
-Real-time feasibility of ZORO for collision avoidance in mobile robotics has been demonstrated in real-world experiments \cite{Gao2023}.
-An extension of ZORO to GP-based MPC is presented in \cite{Lahr2023}, with an efficient implementation in \cite{Lahr2024} extending the \texttt{acados} ZORO implementation.
-In \cite{Zhang2024a}, ZORO is adapted for time-optimal motion planning.
+For the case of ellipsoidal tubes, this reduces the complexity per iteration from $\bigO(n_x^6)$ to $\bigO(n_x^3)$ compared with a standard OCP solver. \citet{Zanelli2021} propose ZORO (zero-order robust optimization) for the case of predesigned feedback gains.
+As a zero-order method, ZORO converges in general to a feasible point in the neighborhood of an exact solution \citep{Zanelli2021}.
+Convergence to the exact solution can be recovered by using an appropriate gradient correction \citep{Feng2020}.
+A high-performance implementation of ZORO in \texttt{acados} \citep{Verschueren2021} is presented in \citet{Frey2024}.
+Real-time feasibility of ZORO for collision avoidance in mobile robotics has been demonstrated in real-world experiments \citep{Gao2023}. \citet{Lahr2023} extend ZORO to GP-based MPC, with an efficient implementation in \citet{Lahr2024} augmenting the \texttt{acados} ZORO implementation. \citet{Zhang2024a} adapt ZORO for time-optimal motion planning.

-SIRO (Sequential inexact robust optimization) \cite{Messerer2021} solves \eqref{ocp:rob} exactly, for the case that the tube follows Lyapunov dynamics under linear state feedback.
-In this case, the optimality conditions of \eqref{ocp:rob} define the optimal feedback gains as the solution of a linear quadratic regulator (LQR) problem, in which the uncertainty in the constraint direction is weighted by the corresponding Lagrange multipliers.
-Local convergence of SIRO is proven in \cite{Messerer2021} under the assumption of a stable active set.
+SIRO (Sequential inexact robust optimization) \citep{Messerer2021} solves \eqref{ocp:rob} exactly in the special case of Lyapunov dynamics under linear state feedback.
+Here, the optimality conditions of \eqref{ocp:rob} define the optimal feedback gains as the solution of a linear quadratic regulator (LQR) problem, in which the uncertainty in the constraint directions is weighted by the corresponding Lagrange multipliers.
+Local convergence of SIRO is proved in \citet{Messerer2021} under the assumption of a stable active set.
 However, subsequent experiments have revealed that for some practically relevant problems this assumption is not always fulfilled.
-SIRO is extended to linear disturbance feedback in \cite{Leeman2024}, and adapted for time-optimal motion planning in \cite{Zhang2025}.
+SIRO is extended to linear disturbance feedback in \citet{Leeman2024}, and adapted for time-optimal motion planning in \citet{Zhang2025}.